- Distance from Chicago: 80 miles

 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View

-1.The quaint, small-town shops of Lake Geneva are worth a browse; be sure to stop into the Cornerstone Shoppe & Gallery.
+1The quaint, small-town shops of Lake Geneva are worth a browse, so be sure to stop into the Cornerstone Shoppe & Gallery.
 There's plenty of local influence among the gifts and home décor, such as paintings by area artist William Nelson.

-3.While planning this trip, check the night-viewing schedule at Yerkes Observatory.
-Multiple times a month, this 90-foot-domed telescope opens to small groups for stargazing in the evening (9–10:30 pm), a real celestial eye-opener when you're beyond the city lights.
-From Lake Geneva, it's only about 6 miles straight west on Main Street to the adjacent town of Williams Bay.
+3While planning this trip, check the night-viewing schedule at Yerkes Observatory.
+Multiple times a month, this 90-foot, domed telescope opens to small groups for stargazing in the evening (9–10:30 p.m.), a real celestial eye-opener when you're beyond the city lights.
+From Lake Geneva, it's only about six miles straight west on Main Street to the adjacent town of Williams Bay.
 Alternately, make your own star-gazing evening simply by stepping outside.

 Did you know: The Grand Geneva Resort & Spa began in 1968 as Hugh Hefner's original Playboy Club & Resort.
 Look for the hidden Playboy bunny icon in a large painting down the hall from the hotel lobby.

-1.Pack up for a morning of outdoor exploring and head to Scuttlebutt's for breakfast at a table by the window for prime lake-watching.
-Then enjoy family-recipe Swedish pancakes, skillet dishes, omelets, and baked-fresh muffins.
+1Pack up for a morning of outdoor exploring and head to Scuttlebutts for breakfast at a table by the window for prime lake-watching.
+Then enjoy family-recipe Swedish pancakes, skillet dishes, omelets, and fresh-baked muffins.

-3. About 1.5 miles into your stroll along the Lake Shore Path, you'll come to Big Foot Beach State Park.
-Although you could keep on hiking right on through the 6.5 miles of color-coded wildflower-filled trails, you've earned the right for some lounging.
+3 About a mile and a half into your stroll along the Lake Shore Path, you'll come to Big Foot Beach State Park.
+Although you could keep on hiking right on through the 6.5 miles of color-coded, wildflower-filled trails, you've earned the right for some lounging.
 Lay down a towel in the grassy area or dip into the crystal-clear lake in the small swimming area.

-6.Your next stop takes you for some much-deserved pampering with the new 90-minute 5 Diamond Pedicure at the Grand Geneva's Well Spa.
-Just picture it: Around your sore neck and shoulders, a heated lavender-scented wrap; across your tired eyes, a lavender eye pillow; in your head, soothing tones from a customized iPod play list; and from your knees to your toes, a relaxing massage.
+6Your next stop takes you for some much-deserved pampering with the 90-minute 5 Diamond Pedicure at the Grand Geneva's WELL Spa + Salon.
+Just picture it: around your sore neck and shoulders, a heated lavender-scented wrap; across your tired eyes, a lavender eye pillow; in your head, soothing tones from a customized iPod play list; and from your knees to your toes, a relaxing massage.

-2.Now fueled up, get back out on the lake one more time in a kayak or stand-up paddle board from Fontana Paddle Company, on the west shore of Geneva Lake.
+2Now fueled up, get back out on the lake one more time in a kayak or stand-up paddle board from Fontana Paddle Company, on the west shore of Geneva Lake.
 No experience?
 No problem.
-The pros can provide a quick lesson before you set out on adventure.
+The pros can provide a quick lesson before you set out on an adventure.

 Where to Stay

 If it's true romance you're after, then book a room at the no-kids-allowed SevenOaks (rooms from $239/night).
-England natives Leon and Amanda Lavallin turned an old '50s-era motel into this English-style bed and breakfast whose nine suites each have their own entrances, fireplaces, two-person soaking tubs, and porches, finished off perfectly with wooden rocking chairs.
+England natives Leon and Amanda Lavallin turned an old '50s-era motel into this English-style bed and breakfast whose nine suites each have their own entrance, fireplace, two-person soaking tub, and porch, finished off perfectly with wooden rocking chairs.

 When to Go